 Articles Related to this Video:

-Chronic is anything that lasts for more than three months.
-With acute lower back pain, there are a lot of different causes, starting with muscle strains, ligament sprains and so forth.
-Once pain in the lower back has lasted for at least three months we give it the classifications of chronic lower back pain and that’s important because there are basically three things that account for approximately eighty percent of chronic lower back pain and what we’re going to talk about today.
+Chronic is anything that lasts for longer than three months.
+Acute lower back pain, there are a lot of different causes, starting with muscle strains, ligament sprains, and so forth.
+Once pain in the lower back has lasted for at least three months, we give it the classification of chronic lower back pain and that’s important because there are basically about three things that account for approximately eighty percent of chronic lower back pain, and that’s what we’re going to talk about today.

-Now, it’s true that often when somebody has a herniated disc, they may also have a tear inside of the disc and then you can have the back pain along with the leg pain or numbness or weakness.
+Now, it’s true that often when somebody has a herniated disc, they may also have a tear inside of the disc, and then, of course, you can have the back pain as well with the leg pain or numbness or weakness.
 It’s also important to remember that just because you have a tear in the disc doesn’t mean that you are necessarily going to have pain from that.
-People certainly do have some asymptomatic tears, but that’s the most common cause for younger people – people under the age of forty – that accounts for about forty percent of chronic lower back pain.
-It is also a fairly common cause in older people as well.
-In general, it tends to be more painful when you sit; it tends to be more painful when you lean forward because those are the positions that put more mechanical pressure on the discs, which puts more pressure on the jelly and the nerves inside the disc.
+People certainly do have some asymptomatic tears, but that’s the most common cause.
+In younger people, people under the age of forty, it accounts for about 40 percent of chronic lower back pain.
+It’s also a very common cause in older people as well.
+In general, it tends to be more painful when you sit; it tends to be more painful when you bend forward because those are the positions that put more mechanical pressure on the discs, which puts more pressure on the jelly and on the nerves inside the disc.

-Those three things account for the most common causes of chronic lower back pain.
+And those three things account for the most common causes of chronic lower back pain.
 I hope this has been helpful.